vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Magic Mushrooms.md

 - Rifts, rift-touched, and other people susceptible to things beyond the mist are teleported to *The Feywild*.
 - Anyone else loses control of their body and starts to dance.
 Their *Tripping* status is replaced with an *Entranced* status with the same tier.
 Until this status is removed or until they die or are stopped, they will dance.
 Every hour they dance, they are afflicted with *Tired-1*.
 ---
 - Light seems to bend around these mushrooms.
 Sleepers don't notice this fact.
+It bends further the closer you are to the *Feywild* or something from the *Feywild*.
 - When holding the mushroom, there's a slight tug.
-It's barely notic
+It's barely noticeable, and sleepers don't notice it at all.
+It leads to the nearest *Feywild Portal*, probably manifesting as another fairy ring of magic mushrooms.